-Pedro José Izquierdo is a member of the international arbitration group at White & Case, based in Mexico City.
+Pedro José Izquierdo is a member of the international arbitration group at White & Case, based in New York.
 His practice is focused on advising and representing clients in international arbitrations in Latin America.
 In particular, his experience has focused on disputes relating to energy, natural resources, construction, and infrastructure.

 Mr. Izquierdo's experience includes commercial and investment disputes, both as an advocate and in the preparation of legal expert reports for disputes in various international and domestic jurisdictions.
 Additionally, Mr. Izquierdo has advised clients in cross-border transactions involving foreign investors and in regulatory and antitrust matters spanning multiple jurisdictions.
 Mr. Izquierdo is also adjunct professor of law at the Universidad Panamericana in Mexico City.

 Mr. Izquierdo joined White & Case in May 2016 from a top-tier law firm in Ecuador.
 He has published on local and international law as well as legal theory and political science and has spoken on public law and on international arbitration in Spain, Mexico and Ecuador.

 «¡Gracias, pero no!
 Reconsideración de decisiones arbitrales», 1 April 2016: ICC YAF Conference, De Freud a Redfern: Filosofía y Práctica del Arbitraje Internacional , Quito